nichoth/ssb-field-guide/README.md

 ```

 ### start an sbot
-The client depends on an sbot using the same `caps.shs` as the client.
+The client depends on an sbot using the same `caps.shs` as the server.
 You can pass it in as an argument

     $ sbot server -- --caps.shs="abc" --caps.sign="123"